 HousingIncrease the supply of affordable housing for older adults by reviewing ADU zoning restrictions, and providing consumer-facing inventories of older adult housing options.

 Health and Community ServicesCompensate low-income, unpaid caregivers of Medicaid-eligible residents for respite care.

-Health and Community ServicesDCs Citywide Family Medical Leave Act was implemented in 2020, (funded with DC businesses pooled resources) to provide paid time off for new parents and the caregivers of disabled residents, with the enthusiastic support Age-Friendly DC.
+Health and Community ServicesDCs Citywide Family Medical Leave Act was implemented in 2020, (funded with DC businesses' pooled resources) to provide paid time off for new parents and the caregivers of disabled residents, with the enthusiastic support of Age-Friendly DC.

 Washington, DC's age-friendly progress report shows an emphasis on affordable housing, safe and affordable transportation, and civic participation as a means of improving health and quality of life for district residentsspecifically as the community reacted to COVID-19.
 The community has added hundreds of affordable housing units and units specifically designed for grandparents raising grandchildren, reduced fair housing complaints, and created programs to give grants for home modifications.
 DC has also increased curb ramps, added almost 40,000 square feet of new or improved sidewalks, and reduced non-compliance with public transit stops by more than 50.
 Also prioritizing civic engagement, DC has cut unemployment for older residents, created an age-friendly business program, and added a team of direct service providers for older adults trained in LGBTQ cultural competency.In the wake of the COVID-19 pandemic, Washington, DC has also pivoted to virtual engagements, helping older residents learn new, marketable skills, connecting residents to new income and food sources, and spreading opportunities for purposeful engagement with mindfulness that Black Lives Matter.